gbevan/atom-drawio/README.md

 from Markdown files as images.
 Also, support needed to render in Github markdown and gh-pages/jekyll.

+For now use either the 'Export to PNG' button or 'File->Embed->Image' option to allow for easy embedding of diagrams in Markdown files.

 ## Screenshot
 ![Screenshot](screenshot.jpg)
 Enjoy :-)